 If anyone is telling you they know they settlement value of your claim, before you are done treating, they either do not know what they are talking about or they are not telling you the truth.

-10. What’s the most important thing I can do to recover from my personal injury accident?
+10. What’s the most important thing I can do to recover from my injuries after a car accident?

 First, let your doctor know about all the injuries and discomfort you have because of the collision — even if the provider does not treat for that injury.
 They can’t refer you to the right provider if they don’t know about the injury.
 Also, if the injury is not properly documented in your chart notes, it can raise substantial issues as to whether it was really caused by the collision.

 Second, tell your doctor about any similar pain, discomfort or problems you have had in the past, even if you had a full recovery.
-The information you give your doctor will allow your doctor to better understand your injury and to establish the best treatment plan for you.
+The information you give your doctor will allow them to better understand your injury and to establish the best treatment plan for you.

 Don’t fall into the trap of thinking that informing your doctor of prior injuries or treatment might hurt your claim.
 The opposite is true: telling your doctor everything will actually help your claim.
 Honesty and candor are critical to a full recovery and a successful claim.